choojs/nanotiming/README.md

 Returns a `uuid` that should be passed to `timing.end()` so async timings work.

 ### `timing.end(uuid, [methodName])`
 End a timing.
 The name here must be the same as `timing.start()`.
-If using a static name, the `timing.end()` call must resolve on the same tick as `timing.start()` to prevent race conditions.
 If you want to do use this in async conditions make sure the name is unique, for example by appending a unique id to both start and end.
+The `performance.measure()` step is performed in a `requestIdleCallback()` tick, so make sure to process measures asynchronously, and preferably in later idle callbacks.

-Takes a timing that is povided by `timing.start()` so async timings work.
+Takes the uuid that is povided by `timing.start()` so async timings work.

 ## License
 [MIT](https://tldrlegal.com/license/mit-license)